framefetch

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns a JSON matrix of data types per platform, with a specific verb and resource.
-It distinguishes itself from sibling tool framefetch_extract by stating its purpose as a prerequisite check.
+The description clearly states the tool returns a JSON matrix of data types per platform, lists all platforms and data types, and explicitly distinguishes itself from framefetch_extract by stating it should be used before that tool to check availability.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.